WelcomeJanet Leidy, M.Ac., L.Ac.Your Acupuncture TreatmentWhat is Acupuncture?Frequently Asked QuestionsInsuranceDirectionsPatient ResourcesContact Us

 1. What is Acupuncture?

-Acupuncture is the placement of ultra fine needles into specific points of the body.
-These points are known as acupuncture points, and they are located throughout the entire body along pathways known as meridians.
+Acupuncture involves the placement of very fine needles into specific points of the body called acupoints.
+These acupoints are located throughout the entire body along specific energy channels called meridians.

 2. How Does Acupuncture Work?

-The ancient Chinese believed that the body was filled with a substance of pure energy known as Qi (pronounced Chee).
-They mapped out the specficic energy pathways that they called meridians, and it was through these meridians that they believed the Qi flowed.
+Several thousand years ago, the ancient East Asian healers believed that the body was filled with a substance of pure energy known as Qi (pronounced Chee).
+They mapped out the specficic energy pathway channels that they called meridians, and it was through these meridians that they believed the Qi flowed.
 They believed that the acupuncture points were found along these meridians.
-The ancient Chinese also believed that when the flow of Qi through the meridians was blocked or obstructed in any way, that sickness and disease would result.
-By putting acupuncture needles into specific acupuncture points, the Chinese noted that Qi flow was stimulated, and the person’s health was improved and restored.
-Recent research has shown that the Chinese were absolutely correct in their findings.
+The ancient healers from East Asia also believed that when the flow of Qi through the meridians was blocked or obstructed in any way, that sickness and disease would result.
+By putting acupuncture needles into specific acupuncture points, the healers noted that Qi flow was stimulated, and the person’s health was improved and restored.
+Recent research has shown that these ancient healers were absolutely correct in their findings.

 3Is There Any Modern Scientific Research that Proves that Acupuncture Works?